 First, subsidized loans are only available to undergraduates who can demonstrate financial need.
 That determination hinges on the cost of the school you’re attending, and information you provide about your income on the Free Application for Federal Student Aid, or FAFSA (see Part 1, “If you must borrow for college, start with subsidized student loans“).

 Second, there are strict limits as to how much you can borrow in subsidized loans.
 Currently, you can take out $3,500 in subsidized loans as a freshman, $4,500 as a sophomore, and $5,500 a year when you’re a junior or senior.
 If you’re in a four-year degree program, you can tap subsidized loans for six years, but there’s a $23,000 lifetime limit on subsidized direct loans for undergraduates.

-$138,500 for graduate or professional students (maximum of $65,500 in subsidized loans).
+$138,500 for graduate or professional students ($65,500 in subsidized loans).
 Graduate aggregate limit includes all federal loans received for undergraduate study.